The Four Quadrants of High Growth

 This is the essence of strategy – focusing limited resources on the best opportunities in the most optimal way to maximize results.

-The Four Quadrants approach makes the segmentation process more intuitive.
+This strategy makes the segmentation process more intuitive.
 It also makes execution simpler and more full-proof.

 Each Quadrant is Different